FedMT: Federated Learning with Mixed-type Labels: Experiments

 \section{Experiments}

-In this section, we demonstrate the effectiveness of local loss correction to jointly train a model with data from different label spaces.
-Compared with alternative training strategies and prior art, our proposed method, ~\ours, consistently achieves better classification accuracy in predicting labels in the desired label space with limited amount of data from this space as demonstrated on CIFAR100~\citep{krizhevsky2009learning} and a medical dataset.
+In this section, we demonstrate the effectiveness of our proposed method, \ours{}, when data labels are from different spaces.
+Compared to other training strategies and prior art,~\ours{} consistently achieves better test accuracy in predicting labels in the desired label space, as demonstrated in CIFAR100~\citep{krizhevsky2009learning} and a dermatological dataset called Fitzpatrick 17k~\citep{groh2021evaluating}.